prosociallearnEU/cf-nodejs-client/README.md

 }
 ```

-With the credentials defined, create a new file this simple example to authenticate with the platform.
+With the credentials defined, create a new file to paste this code to authenticate with the platform.

 **example.js**